jozsefkovacsacc/bevel/docs/source/operations/fabric_networkyaml.md

         - peer:
           name: peer0
           type: anchor    # This can be anchor/nonanchor.
 Atleast one peer should be anchor peer.
           gossippeeraddress: peer0.manufacturer-net:7051 # Internal Address of the other peer in same Org for gossip, same peer if there is only one peer
-          peerAddress: peer0.carrier-net.org3ambassador.blockchaincloudpoc.com:8443 # External URI of the peer
-          certificate: "/path/ca.crt" # certificate path for peer
-          cli: disabled      # Creates a peer cli pod depending upon the (enabled/disabled) tag.
           grpc:
             port: 7051
           events: